 In ASM mode, lists are rendered as plain text, with each item on its own line, and an asterisk as the bullet character.
-The bullet character can be changed by using a @set directive to set the bullet property on the ASM writer.
+The bullet character can be changed for all lists by using a @set directive to set the bullet property, or it can be changed for a specific list by setting the bullet parameter.